python/cpython/Doc/library/plistlib.rst

 Values can be strings, integers, floats, booleans, tuples, lists, dictionaries (but only with string keys), :class:`Data` or :class:`datetime.datetime` objects.
-String values (including dictionary keys) has to be unicode strings -- they will be written out as UTF-8.
+String values (including dictionary keys) have to be unicode strings -- they will be written out as UTF-8.

 The ``<data>`` plist type is supported through the :class:`Data` class.
 This is